Wiring Up & Writing Your First Blink Program Using Assembly Language : Learn Microcontroller with STM8S – Tutorial Part #4

 Punched card.
 Source: Google Arts and Culture

 But it still begs one question.
 What format do we use to write the instructions and data?
 As we know, any data can be converted and stored as Bits (binary digits) on an electronic storage media, what we generally call the memory.
 The style and conventions we use to write the instructions and data for a computer form a soft language generally referred to as Assembly Language.
 Assembly language is not single exclusive language, but a lose term for different conventions used for writing instructions for different CPUs.
-So not two Assembly language programs need to be the same.
+So no two Assembly language programs need to be the same.

 Since the process of writing instructions in binary format and conveying them can be very difficult between people, we developed placeholders for each instructions we now call Mnemonics (M is silent).
 For example, the mnemonic MOV is generally used for the data move instruction.
 The instruction asks the CPU to move data from one memory location to another.
 The way the one CPU architecture executes this operation can be different from another kind of CPU, but the concept remains the same.
 Every CPU we use today are finite state machines with a finite set of instructions.
 The finite set of instructions accepted by a CPU is called the Instruction Set of that computer.
 Even though the number of instructions are limited in number, we can carry out any complex operations with a set of them.
 In other words, using a finite instruction set, we can write infinitely many and infinitely long programs to accomplish any type of calculations.